DrMoriarty/godot_ios_plugin_template/README.md

 In order to use several plugins at one time there are necessary that all of them have unique names.
 In order to set some unique name to your plugin just run `plugin` script in it's directory.

 Note: To run this script you should have python installed in your system.
-All MacOses and the most of Linuxes already has preinstalled python.
-For Windows you should to to https://www.python.org/downloads/windows/ and download it first.
+All MacOSes and the most of Linuxes already have preinstalled python.
+For Windows you should go to https://www.python.org/downloads/windows/ and download it first.

 Script usage is very simple:
 ![2021-03-15-120654](https://user-images.githubusercontent.com/1177068/111130490-526f3b80-8588-11eb-968a-fee67c1ba5a1.gif)